 Working in Partnership with Disability Organisations

-Our quality standards for passengers with reduced mobility are published below.
-We work in partnership with organisations representing disabled persons and persons with reduced mobility to review and improve our service provision.
-In 2016, a number of disability organisations has greatly helped us improve the experience we provide all our passengers and more recently focusing on people travelling with hidden disabilities.
+We work in partnership with organisations representing disabled persons and persons with reduced mobility to continually review and improve our service provision.
+Working closely with a number of disability organisations has greatly helped us improve the experience we provide all our passengers and more recently focusing on people travelling with hidden disabilities.

 - Alzheimer's Society